exacheck/exacheck-website/pages/configuration/basics.md

 # ExaCheck Configuration Basics
 {: .no_toc }

-ExaCheck reads from a YAML configuration file containing the list of checks.
+ExaCheck reads from a YAML or JSON configuration file containing the list of checks.
 By default, the configuration file will be loaded from `/etc/exabgp/exacheck.yaml`.
+If the configuration file extension is `json`, the file will be loaded as a JSON file rather than YAML.

 ## Table of Contents
 {: .no_toc .text-delta }